 The abstract operation GetThisEnvironment finds the lexical environment that currently supplies the binding of the keyword this.
-GetThisEnvironment performs the following steps:
+GetThisEnviroment performs the following steps:

-- 1. Let lex be the running execution context's LexicalEnvironment.

-- 2. Repeat

-- a.
-Let envRec be lex's environment record.

-- b.
-Let exists be the result of calling the Has This Binding concrete method of envRec.

-- c.
-If exists is true, then return envRec.

-- d.
-Let outer be the value of lex's outer environment reference.
+- Let lex be the running execution context's LexicalEnvironment.
+1. - 2.
+Repeat - Let envRec be lex's environment record. a.
+Let exists be the result of calling the HasThisBinding concrete method of envRec. b. - If exists is true, then return envRec. c. - Let outer be the value of lex's outer environment reference. d.

 - e.
-Let lex be outer.
+Let lex be outer

-NOTE The loop in step 4 will always terminate because the llst of environment always end with the global environment which has a this binding.
+NOTE The loop in step 2 will always terminate because the llst of environments always ends with the global environment which has a this binding.